 It was all over in a little more than a year.
 Edward escaped from custody, raised an army, and butchered Montfort’s men at Evesham in August 1265.
 The Ordinance and all acts passed under it were repealed, the estates of the Montfortians were seized, and England was gripped by disorder over the next two years.
 But there was no turning back.
 When Henry and Edward tried to secure a crusade tax, it would take at least eight parliaments before they finally got approval.
 And of course, the next civil war between king and parliament saw the monarchy abolished, if temporarily.

 So why then isn’t the Ordinance of 1264, and by its origins the Provisions of Oxford, remembered with the same veneration as Magna Carta?
 For the same reason the Declaration gets all the glory in America and not the Constitution.
 The enshrinement of rights is always the first step towards installing the machinery of government, not to mention being an easier sell to the people.
-Magna Carta had been on the books throughout Henry’s reign and he confirmed it several times even while violating its principles.
+Magna Carta had been on the books throughout Henry’s reign and he confirmed it several times.
 Louis understood how deeply entrenched this charter of liberties was in the political landscape of England, and so made sure to announce that his nullification of the Provisions had nothing to do with Magna Carta.
 You can have your rights, he was telling the English people, but not your government.